 In September, 1965, an extension was added to the east end of the building, opposite the church.
 Since then, the physical structure of the school has remained the same until 1988.
 Under the direction and foresight of the third pastor, Reverend William J.J.
 O’Donnell, a third addition was erected which provided needed classrooms and space for academic and administrative flexibility.

 Nativity of Our Lord School has continually advanced with the changing scope of education and technology.
-The school now has brought various kinds of technology into the curriculum including netbook and laptop computers, a computer lab, a hands-on Science curriculum and fully equipped Science Lab, multiple Smartboards, wiki spaces, blogs and a Facebook page.
+The school now has brought various kinds of technology into the curriculum including chromebook and laptop computers, a STEAM Lab, Promethean Boards in each classroom, and a Facebook page.
 Our faculty is consistently upgrading their knowledge of education issues and methods through attendance at workshops and in-service opportunities.

 Nativity of Our Lord School owes its success — past, present, and future — to those who have not been afraid to recognize a need and to work to realize its fulfillment.
 May its history endure!